All posts

 How to Form a US LLC as a Non-Resident (2026 Complete Guide)

-A step-by-step structural walkthrough of forming a US LLC from outside the US — from state selection to EIN to banking.
-What formation services cover, and the 80% they don't.
+Step-by-step guide to forming a US LLC from outside the US — state selection, EIN, banking.
+What formation services cover and the 80% they don't.

 Formation has become remarkably accessible.
 A founder in any country can form a US LLC remotely, without visiting the US, often within a few business days.
 The process involves selecting a state, filing articles of organization, obtaining an EIN, and opening a bank account.
 Services like Stripe Atlas, Firstbase, and Doola have compressed this into a guided workflow.